Camp Shanks

-Camp Shanks was a United States Army installation in the Orangetown, New York area.
+Camp Shanks was a United States Army installation in the Orangeburg, New York area.
 Named after Major General David C. Shanks, it was situated near the juncture of the Erie Railroad and the Hudson River.
 The camp was the largest U.S. Army embarkation camp used during World War II.

 History

 Camp Shanks served as a staging area for troops departing the New York Port of Embarkation for overseas service during World War II.
-Dubbed “Last Stop USA”, the camp housed about 50,000 troops spread over 2040 acre and was the largest World War II U.S. Army embarkation camp, processing 1.3 million service personnel. including 75% of those participating in the D-Day invasion.
+Dubbed “Last Stop USA”, the camp housed about 50,000 troops spread over 2040 acre and was the largest World War II U.S. Army embarkation camp, processing 1.3 million service personnel, including 75% of those participating in the D-Day invasion.
 In 1945, Camp Shanks also housed German and Italian prisoners of war.